open-telemetry/opentelemetry-ruby/instrumentation/ethon/README.md

 ## Examples

-Examples can be found in the [examples][examples-folder] folder, where you will find an example installation in [./example/Gemfile][example-gemfile], and example usage in [./example/ethon.rb][example-use].
+Example usage of faraday can be seen in the `./example/ethon.rb` file [here](https://github.com/open-telemetry/opentelemetry-ruby/blob/master/instrumentation/ethon/example/ethon.rb)

 ## How can I get involved?